Jake Oettinger: Professional

-On March 25, 2019, Oettinger signed a three-year, entry-level contract with the Dallas Stars and was assigned to their AHL affiliate, the Texas Stars, on an amateur tryout contract.
+On March 25, 2019, Oettinger signed a three-year, entry-level contract with the Dallas Stars and was assigned to their American Hockey League (AHL) affiliate, the Texas Stars, on an amateur tryout contract.
 Upon joining the Texas Stars, Oettinger recorded a .897 save percentage and a 3.34 goals-against average in his first eight games.
 On March 3, 2020, he earned his first NHL call up as Ben Bishop dealt with a lower-body injury.
 He served as Anton Khudobin's backup during the 2020 Stanley Cup playoffs.
-On September 8, 2020, he made his NHL debut in relief of Khudobin in the third period of the second game of the 2020 Western Conference finals against the Vegas Golden Knights.
-With Bishop remaining unavailable during the following 2020–21 season, Oettinger became the Stars' backup goaltender to Khudobin, making his regular season debut in a January 28, 2021, victory over the Detroit Red Wings.
-Over the course of the season he made 24 starts and appeared in relief a further 5 times, gradually edging ahead of Khudobin as the team's starting goaltender.
-He finished with a .911 save percentage.
+On September 8, he made his NHL debut in relief of Khudobin in the third period of the second game of the Western Conference finals against the Vegas Golden Knights.
+With Bishop remaining unavailable during the following 2020–21 season, Oettinger became the Stars' backup goaltender to Khudobin, making his regular season debut on January 28, 2021, in a 7–3 victory over the Detroit Red Wings.
+Over the course of the season he made 24 starts and appeared in relief a further five times, gradually edging ahead of Khudobin as the team's starting goaltender.
+He finished with a .911 save perentage.

 Oettinger began the 2021–22 season playing in the AHL, appearing in 10 games with a 4–5–2 record.
-However, he was soon called up to play in the NHL again, with injury plaguing the team's other goaltenders.
+However, he was soon called up to play in the NHL again, with injuries plaguing the team's other goaltenders.
 He became the starter on arrival, and earned a 30–15–1 record with a .914 save percentage in the regular season, credited as a key factor in the Stars qualifying for the 2022 Stanley Cup playoffs.
-The Stars earned the final wildcard berth and drew the Calgary Flames in the first round, a matchup where they were considered underdogs.
+The Stars earned the final wild card berth and drew the Calgary Flames in the first round, a matchup where they were considered underdogs.
 However, the series proved far more competitive than expected, a fact that was widely attributed to Oettinger, who was dubbed "bar none, the first star of the first round" by The Hockey News.
-Oettinger led all goaltenders in the first round with a .954 save percentage, also the second-highest in the history of the Stars, behind only Ed Belfour in the 1998 second round.
-The climax came in game seven, where the Stars took the game to overtime despite the Flames making twice as many shots and attempts as the Stars, with Oettinger recording 64 saves, the second-highest in playoff history behind only Kelly Hrudey's 73 during the 1987 Easter Epic.
-The Stars were eliminated when Flames forward Johnny Gaudreau finally scored in overtime to end the game 3–2, with Oettinger commenting afterward that he felt he was "just scratching the surface of where I'm going to be one day."
-After his performance in the playoffs, he would establish himself as the Stars No. 1 goalie for the following season.
+Oettinger led all goaltenders in the first round with a .954 save percentage, also the second-highest in the history of the Stars, behind only Ed Belfour during the 1998 conference semifinals.
+The climax came in game seven, where the Stars took the game to overtime despite the Flames making twice as many shots and attempts as the Stars, with Oettinger recording 64 saves, the second-highest in a game 7 behind only Kelly Hrudey's 73 during the 1987 Easter Epic.
+The Stars were eliminated when Flames' forward Johnny Gaudreau finally scored in overtime to end the game 3–2, with Oettinger commenting afterward that he felt he was "just scratching the surface of where I'm going to be one day".
+After his performance in the playoffs, he would establish himself as the Stars' main goaltender for the following season.

 Oettinger pushes Yanni Gourde of the Seattle Kraken during the 2023 Stanley Cup playoffs.